strang3nt/TinyML/README.md

  - type checker
  - evaluator.

- Students were asked to implement the type inference algorithm and all of its subfunction (Algorithm W):
+ Students were asked to implement the type inference algorithm and all of its subfunction:

   - substitution
   - composition of substitution